dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

 -   Issue [#13090](https://github.com/dotnet/runtime/issues/13090) involves a case where anti-preferencing might be useful.

+-   Issue 10296 may also be related to preferencing, if it is still an issue.

 ### Leveraging SSA form

 This has not yet been opened as a github issue.